maurya-anand/maurya-anand/README.md

 -   ARA (Automated Record Analysis): An automatic pipeline for exploration of SRA datasets with sequences as a query (Perl, Docker)
     - Repo: https://github.com/maurya-anand/ARA

-- Get Bam Depth: A command-line utility to generate a customised report calculating depth of coverage from BAM, SAM, or CRAM files for a given threshold.
+- Get Bam Depth: A command-line tool to generate a customised report calculating depth of coverage from BAM, SAM, or CRAM files for a given threshold.
 (Perl)
     - Repo: https://github.com/maurya-anand/getBamDepth

-- Variant Liftover: A command-line utility that performs variant liftover from hg19 to hg38 using `CHR`, `POS`, `REF`, and `ALT` (tsv) as input.
+- Variant Liftover: A command-line tool for performing liftover of SNVs and InDels from hg19 to hg38, using `CHR`, `POS`, `REF`, and `ALT` (tsv) as input.
 (Make, Python, Docker)
     - Repo: https://github.com/maurya-anand/liftover

 -   Covid19 tracker: (Python Django, HighchartsJS)